Capella: Etymology and culture

 Capella traditionally marks the left shoulder of the constellation's eponymous charioteer, or, according to the 2nd-century astronomer Ptolemy's Almagest, the goat that the charioteer is carrying.
 In Bayer's 1603 work Uranometria, Capella marks the charioteer's back.
-The three Haedi had been identified as a separate constellation by Pliny the Elder and Manilius, and were called Capra, Caper, or Hircus, all of which relate to its status as the "goat star".
+The two Haedi had been identified as a separate constellation by Pliny the Elder and Manilius, and were called Capra, Caper, or Hircus, all of which relate to its status as the "goat star".
 Ptolemy merged the Charioteer and the Goats in the 2nd-century Almagest.

 In Greek mythology, the star represented the goat Amalthea that suckled Zeus.
-It was this goat whose horn, after accidentally being broken off by Zeus, was transformed into the Cornucopia, or "horn of plenty", which would be filled with whatever its owner desired.
+It was this goat whose horn, after accidentally being broken off by Zeus, was transformed into the cornucopia, or "horn of plenty", which would be filled with whatever its owner desired.
 Though most often associated with Amalthea, Capella has sometimes been associated with Amalthea's owner, a nymph.
 The myth of the nymph says that the goat's hideous appearance, resembling a Gorgon, was partially responsible for the Titans' defeat, after Zeus skinned the goat and wore it as his aegis.

 In medieval accounts, it bore the uncommon name Alhajoth (also spelled Alhaior, Althaiot, Alhaiset, Alhatod, Alhojet, Alanac, Alanat, Alioc), which (especially the last) may be a corruption of its Arabic name, العيوق, al-cayyūq. cAyyūq has no clear significance in Arabic, but may be an Arabized form of the Greek αίξ aiks "goat"; cf. the modern Greek Αίγα Aiga, the feminine of goat.
 To the Bedouin of the Negev and Sinai, Capella al-'Ayyūq ath-Thurayyā "Capella of the Pleiades", from its role as pointing out the position of that asterism.
 Another name in Arabic was Al-Rākib "the driver", a translation of the Greek.

 To the ancient Balts, Capella was known as Perkūno Ožka "Thunder's Goat", or Tikutis.
 Conversely in Slavic Macedonian folklore, Capella was Jastreb "the hawk", flying high above and ready to pounce on Mother Hen (the Pleiades) and the Rooster (Nath).